Who can use this feature

-Figma will use Roboto as the default font for new text layers.
+Figma will use Inter as the default font for new text layers.
 You can select another font family using the font picker.
-Click the arrow to explore styles for thee selected font.
+Click the arrow to explore styles for the selected font.

 A typeface can have any number of styles or weights.
 Every font family will come with its own selection of styles.
-Some of the styles for the Roboto font family are: thin, light, regular, and medium.
+For example, a few font weights from the Inter font family include thin, light, regular, medium, bold, black, and more.

 You can access weights once you select the font family.
 Adjust the font-weight using the field directly below the font family.

-- Click the arrow to explore styles for thee selected font.
+- Click the arrow to explore styles for the selected font.